socmov/uxdxconf/_posts/2018-08-29-uxdx-community-2018-execution-dx.md

 ## Focus on the Outcome
 There is a risk that as teams move into the build stage the focus on outcomes is replaced with the process of building the features.
 This is dangerous as, over time, people may forget the reason about why we’re building something and invalid assumptions creep in leading to well intentioned but incorrect decisions.

 > “If you’re not watchful, the process can become the thing.
-The process becomes the proxy for the result you want” Jeff Bezos - Tweet This
+The process becomes the proxy for the result you want” Jeff Bezos - <a href="https://ctt.ac/m5N1E" target="_blank">Tweet This</a>

 This is where Hypothesis Driven Development (HDD) comes in.
 HDD is a way of writing user stories that keeps the focus on the outcome.
 THe format is almost identical to traditional stories except for two key aspects.
 THe first is that the stories are phrased “I believe that” which removes the fallacy that we know for sure what the effect will be.
 The second is that the stories end with “And I’ll know I’m right when …”.
 The metric that we are trying to measure should be placed here.
 This ties the story back to the outcome that we are trying to achieve and it gives us a great way of comparing our expectations against reality after a feature is released.